Apply for nursing jobs in First Nations communities

 Indigenous Services Canada Nursing employs nurses across a variety of First Nations communities located in 5 regions; Alberta, Manitoba, Ontario, Saskatchewan and Quebec.

-Accommodations for Alberta, Manitoba, and Ontario region will be provided by Indigenous Services Canada.
+Accommodations for Alberta, Manitoba, Quebec and Ontario region will be provided by Indigenous Services Canada.
 Nurses reside in furnished accommodations while working in community.
 Accommodations may be within or close to the facility where nurses work.
 Accommodations are often shared with other nurses in the community.

 Saskatchewan region does not provide accommodations.
 Nurses generally live close to the communities where they work.